Share this article

 Physical illness

 You’re probably familiar with the phrase ‘sick with worry’ - well unfortunately, when our feline friends are seriously missing us, they can get physically sick as well as feeling pretty down mentally.
-If your cat isn’t used to your absence, the stress they’re under may cause them to be physically sick, or to have diarrhea.
+If your cat isn’t used to your absence, the stress they’re under may cause them to be physically sick, or to have stress diarrhea.
 While you won’t be able to predict whether this nasty symptom will occur, there are ways you can combat separation anxiety in cats - scroll down for a few suggestions.

 Agitation